 Subject to the terms and conditions of the merger agreement, we intend to file, as soon as practicable after the adoption and approval of the merger agreement by our shareholders, appropriate articles or certificates of merger with the Secretary of State of Wyoming and the Secretary of State of Delaware.
-The reincorporation shall become effective at the time the last of such filings is completed.
+The reincorporation will become effective at the time the last of such filings is completed.
 It is presently contemplated that such filings will be made in late June 2001.
 However, the merger agreement provides that the merger may be abandoned by the Board of Directors prior to the effective time either before or after shareholder approval.
 In addition, the merger agreement may be amended prior to the effective time, either before or after shareholder approval.
-The merger agreement, however, may not be amended after shareholder approval if the adverse effect on your rights as shareholders or in any manner violate applicable law.
+The merger agreement, however, may not be amended after shareholder approval if the amendment would, in the judgment of the Board of Directors, have a material adverse effect on your rights as shareholders or in any manner violate applicable law.